djndl1/DIP-CV/papers/Visial_based_target_finding_and_inspection_of_a_ground_target_using_a_multirottor_UAV_system.md

+The paper focuses on target detection and navigation.
 A downward-looking camera attached to a multirotor is used to find the target on the ground.
 The UAV descends to the target and hovers above the target for a few seconds to inspect the target.
 A high-level decision algorithm based on an OODA (observe, orient, decide, and act) loop was developed as a solution to address the problem.
 The proposed system performed hovering above the target in three different stages: locate, descend, and hover.

-OODA (observer, orient, decide, and act) decision loop:
+The main node receives the center coordinates of the detected target from the target detection node as an input.
+This is then converted to the target location in the inertial frame by using the pinhole camera model.

+The typical mission is:

+1. the UAV takes off;

+2. searches for a ground target;

+3. If a target is found, the UAV changes its original path and hovers above the target  for a few seconds for an action

+4. After hovering, the UAV flies to the next waypoint and starts to search for other targets.

+# Target Detection Algorithm

+Hough circle method; color detection;

+# Conversion of 2D Image Coordinates to World Coordinates

+image plane => camera frame (a downward-looking frame, not the actual camera orientation) => body frame => inertial frame (world frame)

+Note that no gimbal mechanism is used, meaning that the camera is not always looking downward, a correction is needed.

 # Navigation Algorithm